letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 A CHOICE or ANY field is encoded as whatever type it actually holds, unless modified by encoding instructions.
-So if a CHOICE field in an ASN.1 spec allows an INTEGER or a UTCTime, and the specific object being encoded contains an INTEGER, then it is encoded as an INTEGER.
+So if a CHOICE field in an ASN.1 specification allows an INTEGER or a UTCTime, and the specific object being encoded contains an INTEGER, then it is encoded as an INTEGER.

 In practice, CHOICE fields very often have encoding instructions.
 For